Big Cat Rescue

 • Quad biking

-Or you can just relax at the volunteer lodge and enjoy the beautiful garden and abundant birdlife.
+Or you can simply relax at the volunteer lodge and enjoy the beautiful garden and abundant birdlife.
 During the South African summer it's lovely to cool off with a dip in the plunge pool!

 Climate

-The summer period is from October to March (December to February are the hottest months), with a milder winter from April to September (June to August are the colder months).
+The summer period is from October to March (December to February are the hottest months), with a mild winter from April to September (June to August are the colder months).
 There can be rainfall at any time of year, but the wetter months are usually November – January.

 In the summer temperatures average around 28-30°C. In the winter the mornings and evenings can be cold (it can get down to around 5°C) but by midday temperatures are usually around 20°C.